-Can music help you STUDY Japanese?
+Can music help you WHEN STUDYING Japanese?

-The MAIN mistake when studying Japanese with songs
+THE MAIN mistake when studying Japanese with songs

-To translate a song from Japanese to English correctly, you need to think in Japanese.
+To translate a song from Japanese to Portuguese correctly, you need to think in Japanese.
 This is a very difficult task for beginners.
 There are many words with similar pronunciations, false cognates and many things to hinder you.

 Yamada Tarou's video will make this very clear:

-By translating songs from English to Japanese, you make your brain start thinking in Japanese.
+By translating songs from Portuguese to Japanese, you make your brain start thinking in Japanese.
 You will need to think of the best Japanese translation or version of the song.
 You have to search for words and grammatical expressions.

 When translating a song into Japanese, you will need to research words and synonyms and try to find the best option for your Japanese lyrics.
 You'll still have to think of words that make sense and match the rhythm of the music.

-Translating songs from Japanese to English
+Translating songs from japanese to portuguese

-If you still prefer to study with Japanese music, don't despair.
+If you still prefer to study with Japanese songs, don't despair.
 As much as it is a waste of time and a slow way to learn, we can facilitate your learning with tips that will speed up this immersion in the Japanese language.

-Some think that resorting to English translations will help you understand what the phrase of the song is intended to say.
+Some think that resorting to English translations will help you understand what the phrase of the song is meant to say.
 In fact, I was even more lost when I found translations of the Japanese lyrics into English.